By: Marilyn L. Davis

 - Buying some new books on the topics – I needed to stay informed

 - Reading some of the books

 - Going to the basement, finding out of print books, and re-reading them

-Getting a picture?
-I was scattered, running in circles and wasting time for about seven months stating that I was researching writing and getting no writing accomplished.
+I was scattered, running in circles and wasting time for about seven months, stating that I was researching writing and getting no writing accomplished.

-Then I made a decision to move; well that ate up about five more months of sorting, sifting, selecting and severe anxiety and how could I possibly write in that frame of mind?
+Then I decided to move; well, that ate up about five more months of sorting, sifting, selecting, and severe anxiety, and how could I possibly write in that frame of mind?
 Besides, I was so tired at the end of the day that I knew nothing would make sense.